1. Blog

 It’s imperative, however, that you also focus on the decontamination of any environmental factors that are contributing to the problem.
 You should specifically pay attention to areas of your home where your dog spends most of his time.

-Additionally, the recipes at JustFoodForDogs are made in consultation with a team of veterinarians, including board certified veterinary nutritionists.
-Additionally, the recipes at JustFoodForDogs are made in consultation with a team of veterinarians, including veterinary nutritionists.
-Their efforts have paid off, too, as their dog food was used in a study and proven to be one of the first brands to be mycotoxin-free!
+Recipes at JustFoodForDogs are made in consultation with a team of veterinarians, including board-certified veterinary nutritionists.
+Our efforts have paid off, too, as our dog food was used in a study and proven to be one of the first brands to be mycotoxin-free!